Going out with a hammer, not a whimper…

 The amusing thing is, unless you know Rambo’s reputation, you would be quite justified in asking yourself: why has this septuagenarian got an underground arsenal?
 That’s the overarching incongruity in this Rambo installment – we the audience know Rambo because the character has insinuated itself into world culture (like Jesus or Chewbacca), but no one in the movie is aware they are dealing with a Black Ops ticking time bomb.
 In every other Rambo movie, his reputation is on full display to the other characters through his actions and résumé.
 But to Gabrielle, he is a paunchy old guardian, to be appreciated yet disobeyed; to the pimps, he is a slurring concerned father, to be beaten and left for dead.

 Rambo tells Gabrielle he “keeps a lid on it” – “it” being his warlike nature.
 But Gabrielle has never seen a Rambo movie; what’s “it” to her?
 Nothing.
 But here on the other side of the screen, we know Rambo is damaged goods.
-We felt his tragedy when he told Trautman in RAMBO: FIRST BLOOD PART II (1985): “To survive a war, you gotta become war!” but by 2008’s RAMBO, he had embraced his demons wholly, “War is in your blood.
+We felt his tragedy when he lamented in RAMBO: FIRST BLOOD PART II (1985): “To survive a war, you gotta become war!” but by 2008’s RAMBO, he had embraced his demons wholly, “War is in your blood.
 Don’t fight it.”
-So he’s really telling her about the lid for our sake: to reiterate he’s a baaaad boy, and raising this child is his redemption–
+So he’s really telling Gabrielle about the lid for our sake: to reiterate he’s a baaaad boy, and raising this child is his redemption–

 Not so fast.